Skip to main content

 Niagara River Habitat Conservation Strategy

-Completed in 2014, this document identifies critical habitats and priority actions for the 900,000+ acre Niagara River watershed.
+Completed in 2014, this document identifies critical habitats and priority actions for the Niagara River watershed.
 Funding for this effort was provided by the 2010 US Environmental Protection Agency’s Great Lakes Restoration Initiative.

 The completed document serves as a regional blueprint for habitat restoration and conservation, identifying best-bet opportunities to positively impact water quality.
 A major priority action identified in the final document focuses on the protection of headwater forests along with the first and second order streams they nurture.
 Headwater forests are an essential part of a functional river landscape, which includes the aquatic habitats needed to sustain and rebuild our fresh water fisheries and improve the quality of our drinking water sources.